rubyonjets/jets/docs/_docs/upgrading.md

 ## Upgrade Details

 The following section provides a little more detail on each version upgrade.
 Note, not all versions required more details.

+### 1.2.0

+Some notable changes for version 1.2.0:

+* For binary support, the API Gateway binary_media_types settings needs to have `multipart/form-data`.
+With this version, automated blue-green deployments was introduced.
+So Jets will do an automated blue-green deployment as part of adding the `multipart/form-data` binary_media_types.
+* Jets also added managed custom domains for vanity endpoints.
+This requires an additional minimal Route53 IAM permission.
+This is noted in [Minimal Deploy IAM]({% link _docs/minimal-deploy-iam.md %}).
+You will have to add this permission to your IAM deploy permission.

 ### 1.0.1